Air quality, Furnace filters, Ultimate Vent

 A very good lifetime furnace filter has been developed by a tradesman very familiar with the field that has exceptional performance and a lifetime guarantee.
 The same company has developed air vents for the interface between the inside and outside.

 Recognizing that 90% of dirt and pollutants come from outside the home, Ultimate Vent Inc created an intake air vent for furnace make up air, combustion air and HRV’s that pre-filters the air before it enters the house.
 They have also developed a superior exhaust vent that has a spring loaded damper that provides a positive close unlike many of our bathroom exhaust vents that leak air and flap annoyingly in the wind.
+These exhaust vents also discourage birds and other animals from making a home in your walls or ducts.

 Information and products are available through their website at: http://www.ultivent.com/